Rampi language

 Rampi is a language of Central and South Sulawesi, Indonesia.
+The main speakers are located in the Rampi district in North Luwu, besides that, the Rampi people also migrated to the north of Lake Poso who are known as Leboni dialect speakers.

 Classification

 Rampi is classified as a Kaili–Pamona language by Ethnologue 23.
 Zobel (2020) classifies Rampi as a separate branch coordinate to South Sulawesi and Celebic.